Sign up for newsletter >>

 WOODMEN OF THE WORLD

 In 1883, Joseph Cullen Root founded what is known as the Modern Woodmen of America in a time much different than today.
 A businessman, teacher, and practitioner of law, Root set out to create a fraternal order that would protect families if the head of the household passed away.
-For a time, the organization offered grave markers to the families of deceased members as well as a death claim payment.
+For a time, the organization offered grave markers to the descendants of deceased members, as well as a death claim payment.

-Born out of necessity in a time of adversity and rooted in the ideals of Woodcraft, this fraternity’s objectives have remained the same:
+Born out of necessity, in a time of adversity, and rooted in the ideals of Woodcraft, this fraternity’s objectives have remained the same:

 "The objects of Woodcraft have always exemplified love, honor and remembrance, "said Executive Vice President Wayne Graham, the director of the Society's fraternal programs.
 "Fraternalists are concerned with helping others, promoting patriotism and civic responsibility, and providing financial protection for their families.”